sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

 In this step, you will create a file with information about the products on sale in your shopping app.

 In a real life implementation, this data would be provided by an external service/API.
 But for simplicity, you will create a `.js` file containing dummy data.
 This file will provide the displayed data in the micro-frontend.
-We will create a similar file in the UI5 micro-frontend to avoid bundling issues.
+You will create a similar file in the UI5 micro-frontend to avoid bundling issues.

 1. Navigate to `react-core-mf/src/assets` and create a `products.js` file with the following content: